roninrp/ragflow_grpc/README.md

 ---

 ## ⚙️ System Requirements
-The hardware system requirements for running Ragflow are given in [README_RAG.html](../README_RAG.html) (Refer to the Get Started section...)
+The hardware system requirements for running Ragflow are given in [README_RAG.html](../README_RAG.html) (Refer to the Get Started section...).
-The Makefile in ragflow/ will make sure your system meets the following requirements in a uv virtual environment.
+The Makefile in the root folder will make sure your system meets the following requirements in a uv virtual environment.

 | Component | Minimum Version | Notes |
 |------------|----------------|-------|